psychemedia/ace-of-spades-devilish-tales/src/the_death_card.md

 If you're a fan of the new wave of British heavy metal bands in the mid-70s and early eighties — I'm talking, decades, here, not average ages of the band members, though probably that too, actually, at least for the ones who aren't dead yet — that can only mean one thing: Lemmy, Motörhead, heavy metal umlauts, and one of the greatest songs by one of the greatest rock bands, ever.

+But the Ace of Spades has other connotations, too...

 ```{admonition} The Devil's (Picture) Book
 :class: seealso dropdown
 The *Devil's book*, also known as the *Devil's Picture book*, was a term used by the Puritans to describe packs of playing cards because of their association with gambling.